 US National Book Foundation.
 Scroll down for information on the Young People’s Literature Award.

-- NCTE Orbis Pictus Award for Outstanding Non-fiction for Children
+- NCTE Orbis Pictus Award for Outstanding Non-fiction

 ‘The national Council of Teachers of English, through the Committee on the Orbis Pictus Award for Outstanding Non-fiction for Children, has established an annual award for promoting and recognising excellence in the writing of non-fiction for children’.
 USA.